A reflection on Dominique Warluzel’s career as a lawyer

 Even though he was enjoying a brilliant career as a lawyer, Dominique Warluzel did not at all give up on his young boy’s dream: to enter the world of television and cinema.
 Although not setting foot on the red carpet himself, he would approach the art world through his profession.

-In 1989, he became “lawyer to the stars” defending personalities from French cinema such as Isabelle Adjani, Christophe Lambert, Henri Verneuil, Mireille Darc, David Hallyday and Alain Delon.
+In 1989, he became “lawyer to the stars” defending French personalities such as Isabelle Adjani, Christophe Lambert, Henri Verneuil, Mireille Darc, Johnny Hallyday and his son David, or even Alain Delon.
 They all became friends, much more than clients.
 Over the years, he has acquired the knowledge to better support such artists.

 He can be seen here surrounded by his two friends Antony Delon and Christophe Lambert at the time of this presentation.
 He has also twice received the Media Prize from the Fédération Suisse des Avocats (FSA) in 1996 and 2010.